Skip to main content

 Does the API follow my user role permissions?

-For this reason, it is important not to share your API Key and to restrict access only to trusted individuals or systems.
+For this reason, it is important not to share the API Key and to limit access to it only to trusted people or systems.

 In which format is data sent?